molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-03-31-apache-kafka-tutorial.md

 title: Streaming From Apache Kafka
 ---

+ **⚠ WARNING:** This page contains information that only applies to FeatureBase Cloud.
+Additionally, this page represents a work in progress that is subject to frequent changes.

 This tutorial will provide an example of one way you can ingest data from Apache Kafka to FeatureBase Cloud.

 ## Installing the Kafka Client Library